zunairaIkram/SCMS/README.md

-# SCMS
-Swim Club Management System, A rational DBMS using python's Faker package and SQL

 SCMS is a small scale management system for a swim club.
 The system utilizes a rational Database Management System (DBMS) implemented using Python's Faker package for generating sample data and SQL for database operations.

 ## Getting Started